We know that nonverbal communication is the most powerful way to communicate because it is the type of communication we use the most daily.

 - Consider a worm’s eye view or the bird’s eye view – Shoot low or high above the subject.
 Change the camera’s height to the subject; avoid taking all the photos from standing.

 - Variety – Make plenty of photos from different angles.
 In addition to zooming, get closer and farther away from the subject.
 Make wide-angle and close-up photos.
-Try some without flash, some with direct flash and bounced flash.
+Try some without flash, some with direct flash, and some bounced flash.

 - Action and posed –Show the subject doing what they do.
 Let the person do their job and take lots of pictures.
 Then, pose them for a good portrait, not just a headshot, but an environmental portrait showing their work environment or signage of the place they work in the background or foreground.

 - File Size Matters – You can always downsize an image but can’t do much to upsize the image.
 Many think they can get more pictures on their SD or CF card by changing the file size, and you can.
-The problem is that unless you never plan to use the photo for more than an avatar or profile picture on Facebook, you will not be able to make prints or use it in printed pieces.
+The problem is that unless you ever plan to use the photo for more than an avatar or profile picture on Facebook, you cannot make prints or use it in printed pieces.
 Use RAW or at least the highest JPEG at the most refined setting possible for your camera.
-You might have to find the owner’s manual to know how to do this for your camera.
+You might have to find the owner’s manual to do this for your camera.

-There are many other ways than these that can improve visual communication.
+Many other ways than these can improve visual communication.
 Like everything worth doing, visual skills come from doing… from practice.